SANBI Marine Programme

 - A unique approach in working across the traditional divides of science, policy and implementation

-The focus areas of this programme, achieved through the SANBI managed-network, have included assessment, monitoring, planning, mainstreaming, information management and science-based policy advice.
+The focus areas of this programme have included marine biodiversity assessment, monitoring, planning, mainstreaming, information management and science-based policy advice.

 Where we work